Hidden Corners of London

 Pickering Place

-Almost opposite King Henry’s old barn is Pickering Place, squeezing in between two 16th century shops is this narrow passageway where you can go back in time to the days when England owned America and the Republic of Texas was governed from an office where the light on the right glows above the office door.
-This passageway leads you into a small courtyard that still belongs to the 16th century.
+Here you can go back in time to the days when England owned America, the Republic of Texas Legislation being housed here where the office with the lamp on the right glows above the office door.
+This passageway leads you into a small courtyard that belongs to the 16th century where nothing has changed.
+In the courtyard you will find a sundial in the form of an astrolabe, and the head of Lord Palmerston (part of a tombstone).

 The plaque on the side panel announcing the Republic of Texas legislation to the court of St. James 1842 - 1845.

-Jamacian Wine House
+The Jamacia Wine House

 Simpson's